thorsten-l/l9g-encrypted-user-password/README.md

 But there are productiv legacy and 3rd party services that can only be accessed by username/password credentials.

-So i decided to write this Keycloak "Authentication Provider" to get access to the plain users password but in a secure way.
+So i decided to write this Keycloak "Authentication Provider" to get access to the *plain users password* (clear text password) but in a secure way.

 ## build
 - run `mvn package` (Maven)